 In subsection (b), 32:39a (less last 23 words) is omitted as obsolete and superseded by 32:39 (proviso of last sentence).
 The Act of June 23, 1910, ch.
 370 (less proviso), not contained in 32:39a, is omitted from the revised section as executed.
 The words "bought under subsection (a)" are substituted for the words "so purchased".
-The words "for military use" are substituted for the words "for use in the military service thereof".
+The words "for use in the military service thereof".
 The words "and when so requisitioned by the United States and delivered" and "ultimate" are omitted as surplusage.